-Michael Jordan's decision to sell Hornets leaves some team decisions in flux
+Michael Jordan's decision to sell the Hornets leaves some team decisions in flux

 CHARLOTTE, N.C. – The timing of Michael Jordan’s decision to sell his majority ownership stake in the Charlotte Hornets has left the organization in flux, with several looming key personnel decisions.

 The Hornets have the No. 2 pick in the NBA draft on Thursday night.
-They also have some difficult decisions to make in free agency in early July, including whether to re-sign embattled restricted free-agent Miles Bridges.
+They also have some difficult decisions to make in free agency in early July, including whether to re-sign embattled restricted free agent Miles Bridges.

-With the NBA’s Board of Governors unlikely to approve the team’s sale to an ownership group led by Gabe Plotkin and Rick Schnall until at least another month or two, the question becomes who’ll sign off on general manager Mitch Kupchak’s potentially franchise-altering decisions this summer?
+With the NBA’s Board of Governors unlikely to approve the team’s sale to an ownership group led by Gabe Plotkin and Rick Schnall until at least another month or two, the question becomes who will sign off on general manager Mitch Kupchak’s potentially franchise-altering decisions this summer.

 Will it be Jordan, a lame duck majority owner?
 Or will the new ownership have a major input?
 Jordan will remain on as a minority owner after the sale is approved, so he still has a vested interest in the organization.

-Bobby Marks, a front office insider for ESPN, said the timing of the announcement makes this a unique situation.
+Bobby Marks, a front-office insider for ESPN, said the timing of the announcement makes this an unusual situation.

 “Whether it's Mitch or Michael making the decisions, I think you have to keep these guys from the new ownership group in the loop,” Marks said. “...
 At the end of the day, they don’t technically have a say in anything yet, but I would think they have to be part of the conversation, particularly when it comes to taking on future money.”

-On the surface, the No. 2 pick wouldn't be a complicated one with the Hornets likely choosing between G League star Scoot Henderson and Alabama's Brandon Miller.
+On the surface, the No. 2 pick wouldn't be a complicated one, with the Hornets likely choosing between G League star Scoot Henderson and Alabama's Brandon Miller.

-But Marks said the trade rumors swirling around the New Orleans Pelicans potentially being open to moving former No. 1 overall pick Zion Williamson in order to secure the second or third pick in the draft complicates things for the Hornets.
+But Marks said the trade rumors swirling around the New Orleans Pelicans potentially being open to moving former No. 1 overall pick Zion Williamson to secure the second or third pick in the draft complicates things for the Hornets.

 Essentially, would a trade that has long-lasting implications sit well with new ownership?